joseimedio/myReadsProject/README.md

 To launch the app:

 - install all project dependencies with `npm install`
-- start the development server with `npm start`
+- start the development server in /src with `npm start`

 ## What You're Getting